spec-first/connexion/docs/request.rst

           content:
             application/json:
               schema:
-                # legacy location here should be ignored because the preferred location for x-body-name is at the operation level above
+                # legacy location here should be ignored because the preferred location for x-body-name is at the requestBody level above
                 x-body-name: this_should_be_ignored

 .. warning:: Please note that when you have a parameter defined as